Easy Smoked Brisket Recipe

 Step 3: Season the Brisket

 After trimming, we coat the brisket with olive oil, which acts as a binder and helps the dry rub stick.
 We mix equal parts coarse black pepper, kosher salt, and granulated garlic (not garlic powder) in a small bowl.
-It’s our go-to SPG seasoning.
-Alternatively, you can use our brisket rub recipe which adds paprika, onion powder, and cayenne pepper.

-A man holding a seasoned raw brisket in a sheet pan
+A man holding a seasoned raw brisket in a sheet pan.

 Simply seasoned.

-Step 4: Smoking A Brisket
+Step 4: Smoke Brisket

 • Preheat Smoker: Set the smoker to 250 degrees Fahrenheit (F) with both lump charcoal and wood.
 We use fruit woods for brisket for a sweeter flavor.
 Insert a remote thermometer probe into the flat of the brisket.
 The flat is leaner and the more important part of the brisket to monitor while cooking.
 The temperature for smoking perfect brisket is 250 degrees F for slowly rendering fat.
 At 225 it takes longer than we prefer and makes no material difference in flavor or texture.